axarekma/WMC_2017_CUP/README.md

 At a glance, there is nothing special about the results, and the top favorites in both categories correlate quite well with their stroke play rank.

 There are, however, some interesting deviations, such as Dan Trulsson, rising from number 21 to the top ten, and Marek Smejkal, as a dark horse on rank 3!
 And where has Eva Molnarova disappeared?
 All the way down to rank 9.
-This is because the predicted result of match play is fundamentally different than stroke play.
-The difference between lane averages vs. lane victories.
+This has much to do because the predicted result of match play is fundamentally different than stroke play - the difference of lane averages vs. lane victories.

 ## Lane averages
 As the scores are determined by lane victories only, there is a distinct difference in how lane results affect the predicted outcome in contrast to the stroke play.
 An easy way to illustrate this is to think what happens if the result of two players are [2,2,2,2] and [1,1,1,5] respectively.
 Even if the average of both players are the same, player 2 will win 75% of the time in a match play setting.
 That is, in general, for players with the same average, the one with more variation has an advantage.